nodejs/node/doc/guides/using-internal-errors.md

 to be breaking changes.
 By providing a permanent identifier for a specific error, we reduce the need for userland code to inspect error messages.

-*Note*: Switching an existing error to use the `internal/errors` module must be considered a `semver-major` change.
+Switching an existing error to use the `internal/errors` module must be considered a `semver-major` change.

 ## Using internal/errors.js